 How should I register for the Regional Testing Program?

 Registration for Regional Testing is done online at: http://www.testing.wisc.edu.
-This registration program begins February 1, 2015.
+This registration program begins February 1, 2016.
 You will see what sites are open and get immediate confirmation that can be printed on the spot.
 No confirmation letters will be mailed to you.
-So be sure to print or write down the confirmation information when you register.
+Be sure to print or write down the confirmation information when you register.